sammy-kablammy/.config/quick_reference/git_quick_reference.md

 something goes wrong while merging. delete this once you merge successfully.

 # rebase
+(just use interactive mode
-use `git rebase -i` to open interactive mode from there, you swap the lines around until you are satisfied with the order
+use `git rebase -i` to open interactive mode from there, you swap the lines around until you are satisfied with the order)

+rebase the current commit onto feature2
+* git rebase feature2
+rebase feature5 onto feature2 (you don't have to have f5 currently checked out)
+* git rebase feature2 feature5

 # bisect
 start with `git bisect start`
 then do `git bisect bad` on a bad commit or `git bisect good` on a good commit ...hooray, you've found the bad change

+# Tags
+add a tag to the current commit
+* git tag importantFeature
+add a tag to a specific commit hash
+* git tag importantFeature <hash>

+# describe
+describe the HEAD
+* git describe
+describe a specific branch
+* git describe <branch_name>
+the output of git describe is formatted like `<tag>_<distance>_g<hash>`, where
+- <tag> is a previous tag
+- <distance> is the number of commits since that tag
+- <hash> is the commit hash of the current commit
+Example: `v1_2_g12345` is read as "v1 is 2 commits before the current commit of 12345"